spencerparkin/AudioDataLib/README.md

 interesting.
 Support for some signal analysis using FFTs would be interesting too.
 This is all pie-in-the-ski right now as I'm sure the library in its current form is, admittedly, mediocre at best.

+I should at some point support the ability to capture MIDI data into a MIDI file.